M66B/FairEmail/docs/FAQ-da-rDK.md

 Note that S/MIME signing with other algorithms than RSA is supported, but be aware that other email clients might not support this.
 S/MIME encryption is possible with symmetric algorithms only, which means in practice using RSA.

 The default encryption method is PGP, but the last used encryption method will be remembered for the selected identity for the next time.
-You might need to enable the send options in the three dots menu again to be able to select the encryption method.
+Langt tryk på Send-knappen for at ændre en identitets krypteringsmetode.
+Bruges både PGP- og S/MIME-kryptering for samme e-mailadresse, kan det være nyttigt at kopiere identiteten, så krypteringsmetoden kan ændres ved at vælge en af de to identiteter.
+Langt tryk på en identitet på identitetslisten (via manuel opsætning i hovedopsætningsskærmen) for at kopiere denne.

 To allow different private keys for the same email address, FairEmail will always let you select a key when there are multiple identities with the same email address for the same account.